rusty-reebs/to-do-list/Notes.md

 - ✅ init webpack

 - ✅ create new note pop-up form
-- push object to array
+- ✅ push object to array
-- display array as a note in CSS
+- ✅ display array as a note in CSS
+- grab notes with event listeners, pop-up input box with everything filled in.
+- create new project function
+-

 What module files?

+- render the main page in index.html?
 - index.js --> calls functions such as home
 - /components/home.js --> main UI
 - /components.note.js --> pops up and creates a new note
 -

 build homepage
-- ✅ need sidebar and main container
+- ✅ need sidebar and main container => move to index.html?
+-